-Early Warning Signs May Mean You’re Developing Liver Disease
+Never Ignore These Early Warning Signs of Liver Disease

-Next: This type of vein might appear out of nowhere.
+Next: This scary vein appears out of nowhere.

 Next: An increase in these could be caused by liver damage.

-Unusual bruising or bleeds that don’t clot well are both signs your liver may be damaged.
-That’s because when the liver is having a hard time functioning, it slows platelet production; platelets are necessary for proper clotting.
-This results in bruises developing more easily and cuts taking a while longer to clot.
-Plus, people with liver disease are more likely to develop a blood disorder, which can also cause issues with bruising and clotting.
+Unusual bruising or bleeds that don’t clot well are signs of liver damage.
+Plus, people with liver disease are more likely to develop a blood disorder, which can cause issues with bruising and clotting.

-Dark circles under the eyes often signal that we’re tired.
-But they can also be a telling sign of something worse: Liver damage.
-If dark, puffy circles are the only symptom, it may be hard to nail it down as liver disease.
-But if you’re having any additional symptoms, such as yellowed eyes or nausea with no attributable cause, it could be a liver problem.
+Dark circles under the eyes often signal tiredness.
+But they can also be a sign of liver damage.
+If dark, puffy circles are the only symptom, it may not be liver disease.
+But if you have additional symptoms, like yellowed eyes or nausea with no attributable cause, it could be a liver problem.

 Next: This accompanies many diseases, including liver disease.